elixir-europe/rdmkit/pages/your_domain/plant_sciences.md

 ### Considerations
 * Did you collect the metadata for the identification of your plant samples according to the recommendations provided in the [above section](#plant-biological-materials-metadata-collection-and-sharing)?
-* Is the reference genome assembly available in an [INSDC](https://www.insdc.org/) archive and has GCF / GCA accession number?
+* Is the reference genome assembly available in an [INSDC](https://www.insdc.org/) archive and has a Genome Collections Accession number, either GCA or GCF?
-* Is the analytic approach used for creating the VCF file available in a publication and has a DOI?
+* Is the analytic approach used for creating the VCF file available in a publication and has a Digital Object Identifier (DOI)?

 ### Solutions